bhargavis19/Plant-Disease-Detection-using-Object-Detection/README.md

 ## Results and Discussion

 YOLOv8 emerged as the most effective model, excelling in both precision and recall, making it suitable for real-world agricultural applications.
-Lightweight versions like YOLOv11n demonstrated efficiency for edge deployment, while Faster R-CNN provided robust detection for complex scenarios.
+Lightweight versions like YOLOv11n demonstrated efficiency for edge deployment.